Robert B. C. Noorduyn: Early life

 Noorduyn was born in Nijmegen, Netherlands, to a Dutch father, Bernardus Noorduijn (1860–1910), and an English mother, Harriet Ellen Churchill.

-After Noorduyn had received a technical training in the Netherlands and Germany, in 1913, he moved to England.
+In 1913, after having received technical training in the Netherlands and Germany, Noorduyn moved to England.
 There he trained to fly in a Caudron G.2 and worked as a technical draughtsmen for the Sopwith company.

 In 1917, Noorduyn was recruited to become the chief draughtsman for the British Aerial Transport company.
 (Chief designer of the company was another Dutchman: along with Frits Koolhoven) British Aerial Transport or BAT however was short-lived.
 A victim of the changing tides following the end of World War I, it folded in 1919.
 By that time however, Anthony Fokker had returned from Germany and established a new factory in the Netherlands.
 Noorduyn returned just as well and found work with Fokker.
 Since Fokker wanted to expand into the USA, the company sent Noorduyn in 1921 to Teterboro to supervise a new manufacturing plant.